wolfgang-stefani/PID-Controller/README.md

 # PID-Controller
+This software implements a PID controller in C++ to maneuver a vehicle around a track in a simulator.
+The simulator will provide the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angles.

 <p align="left">
   <img width="362" height="272" src="readme_data/pid.gif">
 </p>

 ---
-## Description
-This software implements a PID controller in C++ to maneuver a vehicle around the track in a simulator.
-The simulator will provide the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angles.

 ## Fundamentals

+A large number of different controllers exist to move robots and vehicles.
+The most fundamental is called PID (Proportional-Integral-Differential).
+It enables complex, changing accelerations and steering angles.
+The PID controller is an algorithm that calculates a value (for example a steering wheel angle) according to an error called CTE (see next section for an explanation).

-PID stands for Proportional-Integral-Differential.
-The PID Controller is a controller with three coefficients.
+PID is a controller with three coefficients.
 But first, let's have a look on two important terms before explaining the three components.

 ### Cross Track Error (CTE)
- * It is a distance between the vehicle´s actual trajectory and the groundtruth trajectory.
-It is best suited to control the vehicle by steering in proportion to CTE.
+ * distance between the vehicle´s actual trajectory and the intended trajectory

 ### Systematic Bias
 * Systematic bias is a problem that often occurs in robotics.
 The problem is due to mechanics.
 Buying for example a vehicle, we think the steerable front wheels are 100% aligned.
 But in reality the wheels can be aligned a little bit at an angle.
 The systematic bias manifests itself in a steering drift.
 For humans this is not a big deal because we just countersteer intuitionally but in robotics this is a fact to be considered.